HanabishiRecca/Discord-Slim/README.md

 const authorization = new Authorization('token');

 // Request options for actions.
-// By design every action can use it's own options.
-But for convinience you сan set default options globally for all actions.
+// By design every action can use its own options.
+// But for convinience you сan set default options globally for all actions.
-// Default options can be overridden in any time by passing `requestOptions` argument to individual action.
+// Default options can be overridden by passing `requestOptions` argument.

 Actions.setDefaultRequestOptions({

     // Include authorization, it is required for most actions. authorization,

     // Rate limit behavior configuration.
     // This options is not required, but you probably want to care about the rate limit.
     rateLimit: {

         // Set how many attempts to make due to the rate limit.
 Default: 5.
         // This includes the first try, so values 1 and below will be treated as "no retries".
         retryCount: 5,

-        // Rate limit hit callback
+        // Rate limit hit callback.
         callback: (response, attempts) =>
             console.log(`${response.message} Global: ${response.global}.
 Cooldown: ${response.retry_after} sec.
 Attempt: ${attempts}.`),

     },

 });

 ...